luoshanjie/go-clean-arch/README.md

 ### Independent of any external agency

 ## Clean Arch
-If we use clean arch, we can layer it as follows
+When we use clean arch, we can layer in this way:
 1. Domain Layer
 2. Delivery Layer
 3. Usercase Layer